apache/carbondata/docs/csdk-guide.md

 ```
 /**
- * to set the timestamp in the carbondata and carbonindex index files
+ * Set the timestamp in the carbondata and carbonindex index files
  *
  * @param timestamp is a timestamp to be used in the carbondata and carbonindex index files.
  * By default set to zero.